-As mentioned previously, in addition to those groups within EDAs, other populations may experience disproportionate impacts for different issue areas.
-The Federal Highway Administration requires metropolitan planning organizations, which includes CMAP, to assess the impact of transportation investments on "Environmental Justice" (EJ) populations, including low-income and residents of color, to ensure that the benefits and burdens of such investments are fairly distributed.
-These criteria are included in CMAP's evaluation of regionally significant projects, but there is much room to expand the concept in the agency's work.
-ON TO 2050 will specifically consider strategies for disproportionately impacted populations across topic areas, including inclusive growth, housing choice, land use planning, transportation planning and programming, and climate change.
+As mentioned above, in addition to those groups within economically disconnected areas, other populations may experience disproportionate impacts for different issue areas.
+The Federal Highway Administration requires metropolitan planning organizations, which includes CMAP, to assess the impact of transportation investments on "Environmental Justice" (EJ) populations, including low-income and minority residents, to ensure that the benefits and burdens of such investments are fairly distributed.
+This criteria is included in CMAP's evaluation of regionally significant projects, but there is much room to expand the concept in the agency's work.
+ON TO 2050 will specifically consider strategies for disproportionately impacted populations across topic areas, including inclusive growth, housing choice, land use planning, transportation programming, and climate change.
 In addition, the plan will reinforce the importance of thoughtful and systematic inclusion of disproportionately affected groups in planning processes to ensure that there are legitimate avenues for input and that satisfactory and effective solutions are identified for all.
 In particular, the LTA program can advance this through continued evolution of thoughtful and creative outreach and engagement techniques.